mrvn/RaspberryPi-baremetal/README.md

 Enjoy,
 	Goswin von Brederlow

-PS: Checkout my raspbootin if you don't want to take out the SD card for every new image you want to try.
+PS: Checkout raspbootin if you don't want to take out the SD card for every new image you want to try.
 It allows you to upload the image over serial.